frankie567/httpx-oauth/docs/oauth2.md

 ## Customize HTTPX client

 By default, requests are made using [`httpx.AsyncClient`](https://www.python-httpx.org/api/#asyncclient) with default parameters.
-If you wish to customize settings, like setting timeout or proxies, you can do do by overloading the `get_httpx_client` method.
+If you wish to customize settings, like setting timeout or proxies, you can do this by overloading the `get_httpx_client` method.

 ```py
 from typing import AsyncContextManager